-Afifa Fiaz is currently a Junior in the Honors College and FIU School of Engineering.
+Afifa Fiaz is currently a Junior in the Honors College at FIU.
 She is majoring in Biology and is currently a Medical Assistant at a surgical clinic.
 Her goal in life is to help people and give back to the community through medicine.
 She was born in Pakistan and loves to carry her culture in various ways.
-In her free time she likes to cook, draw, and even host great events.
+In her free time she likes to travel, cook, draw, and even host great events.

 DOWNTOWN AS TEXT